Steward, Nunnelley Receive Samford’s Top Employee Honors

 A native Texan, Steward joined the Samford faculty in 1999.
 In addition to teaching various English courses, Steward also was instrumental in launching a film studies program at Samford.
 Her research interests include 20th century poetry, creative writing, literary theory and the use of contemplative practices in the study of poetics.

 "In the best tradition of the humanities, she conveys to her students that art, poetry, film and drama are not academic exercises, but an expression of the human spirit," Creed added.

 William A. Nunnelley, director of public relations and senior editor, received the 2013 President's Award, given annually to a non-faculty employee whose "service regularly and consistently exceeds expectations and has reflected a high level of services, trustworthiness and respect."

-Nunnelley, who grew up near the campus and later received two degrees from Samford, first joined the staff in 1964 and has served in a variety of public relations-related capacities, including sports information.
+Nunnelley, who grew up near the campus and earned journalism and history degrees at Samford, first joined the staff in 1964 and has served in a variety of public relations-related capacities, including sports information.
 In 1984, he developed and implemented the concepts for Seasons, the university's quarterly news magazine, and has served as the publication's only editor.

 "I think the fact that this individual was the immediate and top choice of everyone on the selection committee in some small way affirms what is a lifetime achievement award," Creed said.
 "He is respected by colleagues across the campus, by media representatives across the U.S. and by a broad spectrum of community leaders."